SURFpol/pol-ml/README.md

 Extraction of raw texts from documents as input for TF-IDF.
 Collection of video-annotations as TF-IDF input.

 # Image Recognition
 Convolutional Neural Network, VGG16, transfer learning.
-50% accuracy.
+Experiments result in 50% accuracy for document classification.

 # Classifying Text
 TF-IDF, Logistic Regression.
-80% accuracy.
+Experiments result in 80% accuracy for document classification.